mitodl/mitx-grading-library/docs/grading_math/matrix_grader/matrix_grader.md

 >>> vec = MathArray([1, 2, 3])
 >>> row = MathArray([[1, 2, 3]])
 >>> col = MathArray([[1], [2], [3]])
+>>> try:
->>> vec + row # raises error
+...     vec + row # raises error
-Traceback (most recent call last):
+... except StudentFacingError as error:
+...     print(error)
-MathArrayShapeError: Cannot add/subtract a vector of length 3 with a matrix of shape (rows: 1, cols: 3).
+Cannot add/subtract a vector of length 3 with a matrix of shape (rows: 1, cols: 3).

 >>> A = MathArray([[1, 2, 3], [4, 5, 6]])
 >>> A * vec # matrix * vector